 The temperatures outside have started to drop, and in some areas of the world, the snow has already begun to appear, which can only mean one thing: winter is coming.
 So, to prepare for winter, it’s essential to check all home areas and ensure that any warmth within your home stays inside.

-You may not think that curtains have a role in keeping the heat in your home however, they can make all the difference when it comes to the winter months.
-Consider hanging thick curtains, especially over large windows as the curtains can block out any cold that may be sneaking in through the windows.
+You may not think that curtains have a role in keeping the heat in your home; however, they can make all the difference when it comes to the winter months.
+Consider hanging thick curtains, especially over large windows, as the curtains can block out any cold that may be sneaking in through the windows.
 Even better, consider purchasing or making curtains that have a thermal lining as these will work extra hard to keep your home warm even on the coldest of days.

 Utilize Your Valor Fireplace

 It may seem like a no-brainer to use your fireplace when it starts to get cold, but some forget that the fireplace can heat the whole home in a small amount of time.
-When it comes to Valor, the radiant heat that it provides will spread around the home and warm any objects or people who it encounters.
-This type of heat provides a comfortable warmth even when you’re encountering low air temperatures.
+When it comes to Valor, the radiant heat that it provides will spread around the house and warm any objects or people it encounters.
+This type of heat provides a comfortable warmth even when you’re experiencing low air temperatures.
 And don’t forget, when the power fails – your Valor won’t – no electricity is needed to keep your family warm.